SAP-samples/teched2025-IN260/exercises/Exercise_07.md

 - (a) Create a mapping element,
   - From: `/INVOIC02/E1EDP01/E1EDP19 [QUALF = 001]/KTEXT` (IDOC short text)
   - To: `/Interchange/INVOIC/SG25/IMD [7077 = B]/C273/7009` (Item description identification)
-  ***Remark:*** This mapping element does not cover the properties, but it is necessary for completion.
+  ***Remark:*** This mapping element does not cover any mapping function, but it is necessary for completion.
 - (b) Create a mapping element,
   - From: `/INVOIC02/E1EDP01/E1EDPT1 [TDID = 004]/E1EDPT2/TDLINE` (Text line)
   - To: `/Interchange/INVOIC/SG25/IMD [7077 = B]/C273/7008` (Item description)